svitlanavyn/OMS-KVM/README.md

-# Deployment of OMS java app to tomcat
+# Deployment of OMS java app to tomcat using Terraform and Ansible

 Required:
 1. libvirt provider for KVM - https://titosoft.github.io/kvm/terraform-and-kvm/